 My first exposure to a home computer was way back in 1983 with Atari’s 800XL which was part of their second generation of 6502 based machines (sometimes referred to as the A8 series) following on from the 400 and 800 computers.
 The 400 and 800 only had 16 and 48 kilobytes of RAM when they launched in 1979 so the 800XL was a luxury with a massive 64 kilobytes.
 My parents went out of their way to make sure the computer system they had was capable, so the machine soon had an Atari 1050 model disk drive as well as an 850 Interface that allowed it to connect with a variety of devices including a Logitech printer.
 That same printer I would later write a driver for so I could use it with my word processor on the Atari ST.

-Though not as notable in computing history as the iconic Commodore 64, it was an incredibly capable machine whose lineage would eventually lead to the creation of the Commodore Amiga Comparing the Atari 8bits to other systems of the era can be a bit of a mixed bag as the games can often be better or worse which can be frustrating.
+Though not as notable in computing history as the iconic Commodore 64 (which was released in 1982), the Atari 8bits were incredibly capable machines whose lineage would eventually lead to the creation of the Commodore Amiga.
+Comparing them to other systems of the era can be a bit of a mixed bag as the games can often be better or worse which can be frustrating.
 Lucasfilm’s trio of Rescue on Fractalus!, Koronis Rift and Ballblazer really take advantage of the machine and become standouts.
 David Crane’s Ghostbusters on the other hand is a much better looking and sounding game on the C64.

 Unfortunately my parents weren’t able to keep much of the hardware over the years (you don’t see many in good condition now) but they did retain all of the cartridges from the system which was something that worked out nicely for me in the end.
 A few years ago I was thinking back to the old days and how much I enjoyed some of the old games and out of curiosity had a look on eBay to see what was out there.
 Soon enough I had won an auction and scored myself a beaten up old 800XL with tape drive and a few new cartridges bundled in too.